-We've has been bringing global issues into classrooms in Ireland for nearly 15 years.
+We have been bringing global issues into classrooms in Ireland for nearly 15 years.
 Our award-winning Development Education programme provides workshops, class talks, exhibitions and other activities to post-primary schools across the country.

-Our aim is to collaborate with schools and teachers, and contribute to your efforts to inspire students - the next generation of decision makers - to be informed, passionate and motivated to make the world a better place.
+We're available to collaborate with teachers, and contribute to your efforts to inspire students - the next generation of decision makers - to be informed, passionate and motivated to make the world a better place.

-The Self Help Africa Development Education team are here to help you and your students; to fire the enthusiasm and challenge the stereotypes around issues ranging from ethical trade and gender equality to social justice and the eradication of extreme poverty in our world.
-We're available to visit your school and work with you and your students on these and other topics.
+We're here to help you and your students; to fire the enthusiasm and challenge the stereotypes around issues from ethical trade, gender equality and climate change, to the UN Global Goals (SDGs) and the eradication of extreme poverty in our world.
+We're available also to support informal Continued Professional Development (CPD) for teachers interested in the area.
+Our team is available to visit your school and work with you and your students on these and other topics.
+To support our efforts we've developed a whole new set of resources, worksheets and videos, and would love the opportunity to share these with you.

-We've designed a whole new set of resources, worksheets and videos to support our work, and would love the opportunity to share these with you.
+Our Development Education workshops are ideally suited to Transition Year students, but can also be presented to other year groups across subjects from Geography, CSPE, and Religion or Sciences.

-Our Development Education workshops are ideally suited to Transition Year students, but they can also be presented to other year groups, across subjects as diverse as Geography, CSPE, Religion or Sciences.
-With the latter, we'd be happy to speak to you and/or your students about opportunities to work with us on projects for the BT Young Scientist and Technology Exhibition, where our Irish-Aid funded 'Science for Development Award' remains one of the most sought after prizes.
+Get in touch also if you are interested in discussing opportunities to work with us on projects for the BT Young Scientist and Technology Exhibition, where our Irish-Aid funded 'Science for Development Award' remains one of the most sought after prizes.